-CRITERIA #5: COST (subcriteria are ofequal importance, but notseparately weighted)
+CRITERIA #5: COST

 Subcriteria 5.a: Cost to Acquire the Site: If the Government needs to purchase the site, the cost to acquire the site is the one provided by the owner of the site to the Government.
 The panelists will be provided with the statement of price provided to the Government.
 Based on the information provided, the panel will compare the sites and assign a color.